The Heaven Sword and Dragon Saber: Plot

 Throughout his adventures, Zhang Wuji finds himself entangled in a complex web of love relationships with four maidens.
 The first, Zhu'er, is a horribly disfigured girl who is actually his maternal cousin.
 The second, Xiaozhao, is a Chinese-Persian servant girl who understands him very well.
-Xiaozhao has to leave China after learning that she is destined to return to Persia to lead the Persian Ming Cult.
+Xiaozhao has to leave China for Persia to succeed her mother, Taj-kis, as the Sacred Maiden and the leader of the Persian Central Cult.

 The third maiden, Zhou Zhiruo, is Zhang Wuji's childhood friend.
 She falls in love with him, but has to turn against him as she is bound by an oath she made to her martial arts master, Abbess Miejue, who hates and distrusts Zhang Wuji and anyone related to the Ming Cult.
 Miejue devises a vicious scheme for Zhou Zhiruo to seize the two weapons by exploiting Zhang Wuji's love for her apprentice.
 Zhou Zhiruo also turns vicious after Zhang Wuji reneges his promise to marry her and swears vengeance on him.

-The fourth maiden, Zhao Min, is a Mongol princess and Zhang Wuji's former arch-rival.
-Although Zhao Min and Zhang Wuji are initially on opposing sides, Zhao Min gradually falls in love with Zhang Wuji after their various encounters and eventually turns against her fellow Mongols to help him.
+The fourth maiden, Minmin Temür, also known by her Chinese name Zhao Min, is a Mongol princess and Zhang Wuji's former arch-rival.
+Although Zhao Min and Zhang Wuji are initially on opposing sides, Zhao Min falls in love with Zhang Wuji after their various encounters and eventually turns against her fellow Mongols to help him.

 At the end of the novel, Zhang Wuji decides to retire from the wulin after he mistakenly believes that the Ming Cult's members are plotting to betray him.
 He decides that Zhao Min is his true love and they leave to lead a reclusive life far away from society.
-The second edition of the novel has an ambiguous ending about Zhang Wuji's relationship with Zhou Zhiruo.
 Zhang Wuji gave up an opportunity to become a ruler when the Ming Cult is on the verge of overthrowing the Yuan dynasty.
 Ideally, Zhang Wuji would have become the new emperor.
-In reality, however, his subordinate Zhu Yuanzhang seizes control of the Ming Cult and unites most of China's rebel forces under his leadership.
+However, his subordinate Zhu Yuanzhang seizes control of the Ming Cult and unites most of China's rebel forces under his leadership.
 After capturing Nanjing, Zhu Yuanzhang becomes the new emperor and establishes the Ming dynasty.

-In 2005, Jin Yong published a third edition of the novel, which has a slightly different ending from the earlier versions.
-In this edition, Zhang Wuji feels disillusioned after failing to save a general's life and addressing Han Lin'er's death.
+At the end of the second edition of the novel, where Zhang Wuji chose to be with Zhao Min, it suggests that he still harbors ambiguous feelings for Zhou Zhiruo.
+In 2005, Jin Yong published a third edition of the novel, where Zhang Wuji feels disillusioned after failing to save a general's life and addressing Han Lin'er's death.
 He relinquishes his leadership of the Ming Cult to his deputies, Yang Xiao and Fan Yao, and then leaves the Central Plain with Zhao Min.